Australia media to plead guilty to breach of gag order on Pell conviction | Law-Order

 Despite the Australian gag on reporting, foreign media published news on the outcome of Pell's trial, naming him and the charges.
 Australian media then published reports saying they were unable to cover major news about an unidentified high-profile person, with some pointing out that the news was accessible online.

-The state initially alleged that dozens of media, journalists and editors had breached the suppression order and interfered with the administration of justice in running those articles.
+The state initially alleged that dozens of media, journalists and editors, mostly with News Corp and Nine Entertainment Co and its Fairfax arm, had breached the suppression order and interfered with the administration of justice in running those articles.
 Breaches of suppression orders can be punished with up to five years jail and fines of nearly A$100,000 for individuals and nearly A$500,000 for companies.

 Some charges had been dismissed over the past two years, but 79 charges remained as of January.
 "The prosecution has resolved," prosecutor Lisa De Ferrari told the Supreme Court of Victoria on Monday.